 Hardwood ideally only goes on top of clean, stable and flat substrates, not old flooring.
 If you are installing floating hardwood it can go over hard surfaces as long as they meet flatness tolerances, though it may adversely affect the height of your floor where it connects to other material.
 The cost to remove old flooring varies dramatically, with removal of tile being the most expensive.

-Making sure your substrate is withing flatness tolerance of 1/8” over 10 feet can add to the cost quickly.
+Making sure your substrate is within flatness tolerance of 1/8” over 10 feet can add to the cost quickly.
 You can choose not to level the floor, but be aware that it will void most manufacturer and installer warranties.
 Surface prep can be mostly labor, or labor and self leveler.
 Most installers offer this service.

 Furniture and appliance removal and replacement